launchdarkly/launchpad-ui/README.md

-# Launchpad
+# LaunchPad

 A modern, intuitive, and accessible design system built and used by the LaunchDarkly team.

 ## Resources

-For a demo of all components available in Launchpad, visit [our Storybook](https://main--626696a2018c1f004a1cde86.chromatic.com/).
+For a demo of all components available in LaunchPad, visit [our Storybook](https://main--626696a2018c1f004a1cde86.chromatic.com/).

 ## Installation